top of page

 Here are some tips to help you make perfect crepes:

 1. Batter Consistency: The batter should be smooth and free of lumps, similar to heavy cream.
-Using a blender can help achieve this silky consistency.

 2. Resting Time: Allow the batter to rest for at least 30 minutes at room temperature.

 3. Pan Choice: A well-seasoned crepe pan with short sides is ideal, but a non-stick or cast-iron frying pan works too.
-The size of the pan will determine the size of your crepes1.

 4. Heat Control: Cook crepes on medium heat and adjust as necessary.

 5. Using Fat: Lightly coat the pan with butter using a pastry brush or paper towel.
-This prevents sticking and adds flavor1.

 6. Pouring Technique: Pour enough batter to just cover the bottom of the pan, then quickly swirl it around to spread it thinly and evenly.